Data Security

 Hosting Environment

 DDI Services are hosted on Microsoft Azure (https://azure.microsoft.com).
 Microsoft data centres securely house the physical resources and infrastructure used to provide cloud solutions.
 Microsoft owns, operates and maintains all its physical data centres.
-All services are hosted in redundant US-based Azure datacenters.
+All services are hosted in redundant US-based Azure datacentres.

 Microsoft Azure cloud services operate with a cloud control framework, which aligns controls with multiple regulatory standards.
 Microsoft designs and builds cloud services using a common set of controls, which streamlines compliance across a range of regulations not only for today, but for tomorrow as well.
 Microsoft engages independent auditors to perform in-depth audits of the implementation and effectiveness of these controls.

 Microsoft Azure is ISO/IEC 27001 and ISO/IEC 27017 certified.
-Audit reports, including SOC 1 and SOC 2, are available at https://servicetrust.microsoft.com
+Audit reports, including SOC 1 and SOC 2, are available at https://servicetrust.microsoft.com.

 DDI maintains a detailed Disaster Recovery plan for restoring business service in the event of a large-scale system failure.
 This plan is updated as any changes are made to the system infrastructure or production web farm configuration and is tested on an annual basis.